 This Temple is over 1400 years old.
 The puja’s are performed here according to Kerala tradition.

 The Temple garden is famous for Nagalinga Flowers (Couropita Gynensis) which is a symbolic representation of Nagaraja.
-There are numerous idols of serpents in this temple and it is believed that the serpent’s safe guards the temple.
+There are numerous idols of serpents in this temple and it is believed that the serpent’s safe guards the temple and its gardens.
 Once this entire town is called as Kottar and this name later changed to Nagercoil.

 In Valmiki Ramayana (Episode 67, Sloka 46-49), it is mentioned that Nagas lived in the Mahendragiri Mountain which is around 20kms from Nagercoil and worshipped Serpent God.

 The worship of serpent is based on the worship of nature.

 The Sanctum and Prasadam

 The sanctum sanctorum (கருவறை மேற்கூரை) is a thatched roof.
 Every year during the Tamil month of Aadi (July-August), the roof is renewed.
 At that time, the workers would see a snake in the roof and that too every year.